This flagship program reflects the beauty, wonder and adventure of the youngest country on earth. An experience of a lifetime.

 Open to all enrolled college and university students.
 Evidence of enrolment and Statement of Good Character required from home institution professor or study abroad advisor.

-In this study tour you will explore and experience our environmental wonders of the youngest country on earth.
+In this study tour you explore and experience our environmental wonders of the youngest country on earth.

 Key topics and features: cultural and sustainable tourism, environmental conservation, world heritage conservation sites and projects, culture and heritage, tourism attractions (ecotourism, adventure and film locations).